mtmosier/sf-i-voice-companion/import/README.md

 For most people the import process will be as simple as running the batch file then reloading the VoiceAttack SF:I Companion profile.
 To reload the profile either switch to a different profile and then back, or close and reopen VoiceAttack.

-Once installed use the "Promote" command to enable the campanion of your choice.
+Once installed use the "Promote" command to enable the companion of your choice.

 ### It didn't work!
 Now what?